alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 $CTA

-If you’re exporting drugs which only have medical use for humans or animals you need to [get an export certificate](
+If you’re exporting drugs which only have medical use for humans or animals you might to [get an export certificate](
-##exporting-human-and-veterinary-medicines).
+##exporting-human-and-veterinary-medicines) - talk to the importer who’s receiving your goods to find out if you need one.

 $CTA